sbankar201/OpenweatherAPI/README.md

-# Automation Frontend
+# API BackEnd

 ## Description
-This repository contains the frontend code for an automation project.
+This repository contains the frontend code for an API automation project.

 ## Framework Used
 - [ ] BDD with Cucumber
 - [ ] Page Object Model(POM)
+- [ ] Rest API

 ## Technologies Used
 - [ ] Language -Java

 ## Technologies Used
-- [ ] Selenium
+- [ ] REST ASSUERED

   ## Technologies Used
 - [ ] Windows